Do you suffer from chronic back pain? Is it possible that your current office chair may contribute to the problem?

 First, let’s take a closer look at the posture angle.

-When you’re sitting in a regular office chair, you’ve got a 90-degree angle between your spine and where your legs bend at your waist.
+When sitting in a regular office chair, you have a 90-degree angle between your spine and where your legs bend at your waist.

 In a kneeling chair, that angle is set to about 110 degrees, which doesn’t sound like a huge difference, but in reality, it makes a very big difference because it places significantly less pressure on the discs of your spine.
 Other kneeling desk chair benefits include:

-Basically, everything about the kneeling chair’s design was meant to help reduce pain, so if you’re a chronic pain sufferer, investing in a kneeling chair will almost certainly help.
+Everything about the kneeling chair’s design was meant to reduce pain, so if you’re a chronic pain sufferer, investing in one will almost certainly help.

 On the other hand, sitting in any position for too long is bad for you, and that, combined with the fact that using a kneeling chair can be a somewhat exhausting experience, only underscores the importance of having both a conventional office chair and a kneeling chair.

-If you’ve got both, you can “switch off” at some point during the day, giving your core and back muscles a chance to rest from the unexpected workout they’ve been getting and giving your back a break from the limited—if not complete lack of—support.
+If you’ve got both, you can “switch off” during the day, giving your core and back muscles a chance to rest from the unexpected workout they’ve been getting and giving your back a break from the limited—if not complete lack of—support.

-In addition to that, spending too long in a kneeling chair can cause pain in your shins due to the increased pressure there.
-And since most kneeling chairs don’t have casters (a few do!), if you have to move around your office and you’re accustomed to doing so by simply rolling your chair around, you’re going to have to learn some new office habits.
+In addition, spending too long in a kneeling chair can cause pain in your shins due to the increased pressure there.
+Since most kneeling chairs don’t have casters (a few do!), if you have to move around your office and you’re accustomed to doing so by simply rolling your chair around, you’re going to have to learn some new office habits.

 That’s when you’ll discover that getting into and out of a kneeling chair tends to be harder than a conventional office chair.
-Obviously, it’s not a monumentally difficult task, but it’s something to bear in mind.
+It’s not a monumental task, but it is something to bear in mind.

 Kneeling Posture Chair Benefits—Conclusion